Ebb & Flow Rest Camp is a family-friendly SAN Parks rest camp by a gorgeous river in the Wilderness Section of the Garden Route National Park.

 How to get to Ebb & Flow Rest Camp

 It’s is very easy to get to since it’s just by the N2 highway.
 The rest camp is divided into a northern and southern section on either side of a small road.
 The reception is in the southern section so this should be your first stop.
 This rest camp is part of the Wilderness Section of Garden Route National Park.
+If you don’t have a car, check out the options for car hire* from Cape Town.

 There is no shop so stock up on supplies either before you leave or in nearby George coming from the west, or Kynsya coming from the east.